Iran–Poland relations: 20th century

 In 1918, after the end of World War I, Poland regained its independence.
-In 1919, Iran recognized Polish independence and both states established diplomatic relations.
-In 1927, both nations signed a Friendship Treaty and in 1928, Poland opened a consulate in Tabriz.
+In 1919, Iran recognised Polish independence, and both states established diplomatic relations.
+In 1927, both nations signed a Friendship Treaty, and in 1928, Poland opened a consulate in Tabriz.

 In September 1939, Poland was invaded by Germany and the Soviet Union, which sparked the beginning of World War II.
 In 1942, approximately 120,000 Polish refugees arrived to Iran.
-The refugees were part of a larger exodus of between 320,000 and a million Polish evacuees who were forced out of Poland by the Soviet Union during the war and deported to the eastern parts of the Soviet Union incl.
-Siberia.
-With the assistance of Anders' Army, approximately 120,000 Polish evacuees left the Soviet Union to Iran where they awaited to emigrate to Palestine, Australia, New Zealand, South Africa, United Kingdom, United States and elsewhere.
+The refugees were part of a larger exodus of between 320,000 and a million Polish evacuees who were forced out of Poland by the Soviet Union during the war and deported to the eastern parts of the Soviet Union including Siberia.
+With the assistance of Anders' Army, approximately 120,000 Polish evacuees left the Soviet Union for Iran where they awaited to emigrate to Palestine, Australia, New Zealand, South Africa, United Kingdom, United States and elsewhere.
 It was the largest migration of Europeans through Iran.
 Perhaps, the most famous historical figure among these migrants was Menachem Begin, who later became Prime Minister of Israel.